WhoIsDoctorWho/MAOKG/README.md

 # MAOKG
-# Every lab will be in specific branch
+# Every lab will be in a specific branch